bvision/express/README.md

 This library was inspired by a chapter in José Valim's "Crafting Rails Applications," and by recent discussions on Twitter.

-## Using it

-Unless you want to help out, you probably shouldn't use it yet.
-It's not entirely done.

-But if you insist, just install the gem and run `express new <your app name>`.

-You can then run your generated app with `rails server`, `rackup`, or `shotgun`, like any other Rack app.

 ## License